HSLdevcom/jore4/wiki/railml.md

 3. For which parts of the delivered data / info is VR the owner?
 Which parts of the data are owned by other stakeholders?

+4. What other formats, e.g. JSON, are possible?

 ### Questions about railML and its import

 1. Is filtering of stations (which are outside of HSL's area of operation) required?